 FOR IMMEDIATE RELEASE

 ROANOKE, Va.
 (Sept.
-20, 2018) — The Virginia Premier Neighborhood Health Center hosted Virginia legislators and community leaders today to showcase its health care facility, expansion of OB/GYN services and the formal change of its name.
+20, 2018) — The Virginia Premier Neighborhood Health Center (As of March 2020, the Neighborhood Health Center has closed.) hosted Virginia legislators and community leaders today to showcase its health care facility, expansion of OB/GYN services and the formal change of its name.

 “Our new name, Virginia Premier Neighborhood Health Center, more accurately reflects our purpose within the Roanoke area,” said Hillary Whonder-Genus, M.D., medical director at the center.
 “Because we live and work within the community we serve, we truly feel we are neighbors helping neighbors improve their health.”